nasa/progpy/docs/_sources/prog_models_guide.rst

 Noise
 ^^^^^^^^^^^^^^^^^^^^^^^

 In practice, it is impossible to have absolute knowledge of future states due to uncertainties in the system.
 There is uncertainty in the estimates of the present state, future inputs, models, and prediction methods [Goebel2017]_.
-This model-based prognostic approach incorporates this uncertainty in the following forms: :term:`process noise`, :term:`measurement noise`, and :term:`future loading noise`.
+This model-based prognostic approach incorporates this uncertainty in four forms: initial state uncertainty (:math:`x_0`), :term:`process noise`, :term:`measurement noise`, and :term:`future loading noise`.

 .. dropdown:: Process Noise